merdok/homebridge-webos-tv/README.md

 - `tvService` [optional]
 Wheter to use the new TV service.
 This way you can use the native iOS TV integration to control your TV.
 Requires iOS 12.2 or higher.  **Default: true**
 - `inputs` [optional]
-When using the new TV service the inputs will appear under the *Inputs* list, with the emulated service this will create switches for the inputs and apps of your choice. **Default: "" (disabled)**
+When using the new TV service the inputs will appear under the *Inputs* list, with the emulated service this will create buttons for the inputs and apps of your choice. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property
   - To get the app ID simply open an app on your TV and check the homebridge console.
 The app ID of the opened app will be printed.
   - Some of the default TV inputs which can be used: